v-skochko/carcas/README.md

 ##### Theme setings
     - Registered jQuery,  css and js file
-    - Set permalink settings
+    - Permalink settings srt to %postname%!!!
     - Add wiget area
-    - Remove ID in menu list
+    - In menu list removed ID
     - Add ie conditional html5 shim to header (only for old IE)
-    - Add browser version class to BODY
+    - To BODY add "browser versions" class
     - Custom SEO title
-    - Register menus
+    - Register Heder & Footer menus
     - Thumbnails theme support
     - Custom theme url
-    - Disables Kses
+    - Kses Disabled
-    - Deregister Contact Form 7 default styles
+    - For Contact Form 7 deregister default css
-    - Activate ACF option page
+    - For ACF activated option page

 ##### Wordpress admin panel setings
-    - Remove dashboard wigets
+    - On dashboard remove some widgets
-    - Add custom logo to login page
+    - To add custom login logo put "login-logo.png" in img folder
     - Changing the logo link from wordpress.org to your site
     - Changing the alt text on the logo to show your site name
-    - Add custom info to admin footer area
+    - Add author info to admin footer area
-    - Change admin post/page color by status – draft, pending, published, future, private
+    - Admin post/page color changed by status – draft, pending, future, private
-    - For admin only
+    - For admin only:
         * Color scheme "Midnight" set as default
         * Add link to all settings menu
-    - For users except sysadmin
+    - For users except sysadmin:
         * Remove the wordpress update notification for all users except sysadmin

 ##### Add automated plugin installer